 Maintained by Center for Research Libraries (CRL), which collects mass education materials published in Hong Kong and in Mainland China, particularly Shanghai, in the years 1947-1954.
 These cartoon books, pamphlets, postcards and magazines, on topics such as foreign threats to Chinese security, Chinese relations with the Soviet Union, industrial and agricultural production, and marriage reform, were produced by both Kuomintang (Nationalist) and Gongchantang (Communist) supporters.

-The Visual Information Access (VIA) system is a union catalog of visual resources at Harvard, focusing on artistic and cultural materials.
-VIA includes catalog records for objects or images owned, held or licensed by Harvard.
+HOLLIS Images is a union catalog of visual resources at Harvard, focusing on artistic and cultural materials.
+It includes catalog records for objects or images owned, held or licensed by Harvard.
 Some of the collections are related to Chinese Studies.
 Access to the catalog is open to the general public: all catalog records and thumbnail images are available to everyone.
 Access to higher resolution images is usually available to the Harvard community, is always determined by an individual repository, and is often dependent on copyright.